-Kusadasi has a residential population of 50,000 rising to over half a million during the summer when the large resort fills with tourists.
+Kusadasi has a residential population of 100,000 rising to over a million during the summer when the big resorts and holiday houses fill with local and international tourists.

 Places of interest